Let's walk through each of these reasons in detail:

 When we have enough click data for a keyword, we will start the process of moving your bid from the started bid to the calculated value-based bid.

-low click data, increasing bid by X% but limited to control cost
+low click data, increasing bid by X%

 As More Data Trickles In